 - Body Image Work for Patients Recovering from Eating Disorders, EDRDPRO, June 11, 2017.

 *I am taking on a limited number of new therapy clients.
-If spots are full, I am happy to refer you to another clinician or put you on a wait-list.
+I treat adults and teens ages 16+.
+If spots are full, I am happy to refer you to another clinician.

 "Jennifer Rollin is one of the leading eating disorder experts in the country, and one of the most passionate and dedicated therapists I've ever worked with.
 She has excellent knowledge and expertise of evidence based treatments for eating disorders, and in addition, really goes the extra mile for patients and families - ensuring that every client who works with her has the tools to reach full recovery."

 -Kristina Saffran, Co-Founder and Chief Executive Officer of Project Heal

 "Jennifer Rollin is one of the *very* few people that I would send my own daughter to if she were struggling with an eating disorder.
 She is not only one of the leading eating disorder specialists in the US, but also a warm and welcoming therapist who understands how the pressures put on women in our society can lead to distorted self-image and pain.
 Her understanding of the subject matter and willingness to help people is unparalleled.
 If you are looking for a compassionate and knowledgeable expert, look no further!"

 -Anninna Schmid, MA, Founder of Substance Use Counseling